raleel/cfi-srd/0001_Characters.md

 ### Initiative

 The moment at which someone reacts in combat is governed by Initiative.
 Initiative acts as a modifier to Initiative rolls; the higher the Initiative, the faster one responds in a combat situation, determining when you can act.
 Further factors – armor for example – modify it.
-The Combat chapter goes into more detail on how Initiative is used (see page XX).
+The [Combat](0008_Combat.md?) chapter goes into more detail on how [Initiative](0008_Combat.md?id=initiative) is used.

 Initiative is the average of the DEX and INT Characteristics.